evisvasiu/GPRS-Weather-Station/README.md

 https://evisvasiu.com/ui

-A remote weather monitoring device using the "Lilygo ESP32-SIM800L" board
+A remote weather monitoring device using the "Lilygo ESP32-SIM800L" board.
+GPRS network is used for data transmission through the integrated SIM800L modem.

 Sensors used:

-BME280 - Temperature, humidity and atmosferic pressure.
+BME280 - Temperature, humidity, and atmospheric pressure.

 SHT30 - Temperature and humidity.